Last Updated on October 2, 2020 by PixelPluck

 10 Things You Should Never Say To A Photographer.

 Check out the list of 10 most annoying things people say to a photographer.
 Do you have anything that irritates you as a photographer?
-Share with us in comments..
+Share with us in the comments..

-“You can not take Photos here.”
+“You can not take photos here.”

 This is really annoying because most of the time people don’t know what they are talking about.
 We don’t take photos where we are not supposed to take but where we can take photos legally its not a good thing you may hear.
-People will complain about ‘security issues’, ‘private property’ and even ‘threat of terrorism’, but these are largely unfounded.
-The laws are specific to the country and it may have many variation, but in most countries, as you’re on public property, you can take photos of both public and private property.
-That means that so long as you’re standing on a public property, you can take a photo of most things, and there’s nothing that the owners of the private property can do.
-Just imagine a situation where everyone starts making a point when you try to take photo.
+People will complain about ‘security issues’, ‘private property’, and even ‘threat of terrorism’, but these are largely unfounded.
+The laws are specific to the country and it may have many variations, but in most countries, as you’re on public property, you can take photos of both public and private property.
+That means that so long as you’re standing on public property, you can take a photo of most things, and there’s nothing that the owners of the private property can do.
+Just imagine a situation where everyone starts making a point when you try to take photos.
 Public and private properties coexist and they can’t be avoided while taking photographs.

 The same situation arises while taking photographs of people, whether they’re members of the public, or persons of the law.
 What you then decide to do with these photos will have different implications, but the actual capturing of the photo is perfectly legal.
 The fact is that if you’re on private property taking a photo of something you shouldn’t be, and you get caught, then no one can legally take your camera off you, or make you delete the photos.